 Related Post: Has your electricity bill become super expensive because your current provider has gone bankrupt?
 You’re not alone!
 Here are 3 things you need to do if your electricity provider in Germany has filed for bankruptcy.

 Disclosure: This article contains affiliate links.
-This means that we may earn a small commission from qualifying purchases at no extra cost to you.
+As an Amazon Associate, we earn from qualifying purchases.
+This means that we may earn a small commission at no extra cost to you.
 Check out our Disclosure for more information.

 1. Monitor Monthly Electricity Usage

 No matter where you live in the world, one of the best ways to reduce electricity costs is to monitor your monthly usage.
 But if you’re living in Germany, then this tip is an absolute must!

 That’s because German electricity costs are calculated based on your estimated electricity consumption, not your ACTUAL usage.
 This shouldn’t be a culture shock for you if you’ve read our Electricity in Germany FAQ guide.

 This is why monitoring your monthly electricity usage is one of the best money-saving hacks you can do!

 It’s the only way you can make sure that you’re not using more electricity than you’re paying for.
 Otherwise, you risk receiving a nasty surprise bill (i.e. the dreaded ‘Nachzahlung’) later.

 As expats living in Berlin, we religiously do this every single month.
 It only takes 2 minutes to do and can save you hundreds of Euros, if not more.
 Then we compare it to our estimated consumption to see if we’re over or under.

 The goal is to use the same or, even better, less electricity than your estimated monthly usage.
 By doing this, you’ll cut your German electricity costs in two ways.